Sony Michel Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Michel had 18 rushing yards in his one career matchup against the Ravens, 61.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchup against the Ravens, Michel put up 18 rushing yards, 61.5 fewer yards than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that game against the Ravens.
+- Allowing 85.6 rushing yards per game, the Ravens have the best run defense in the league.

-- In terms of defending against the run, the Ravens are first in the NFL, allowing 85.6 yards per game.
+- This season the Ravens have allowed 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances

-- In last week's matchup with the Vikings, Michel racked up 131 yards on 27 carries (averaging 4.9 yards per carry) while scoring one touchdown on the ground.
+- Michel put together a 131-yard rushing performance in last week's matchup with the Vikings, carrying the ball 27 times (averaging 4.9 yards per attempt) while scoring one touchdown.

-- Michel has 302 rushing yards (100.7 ypg) on 65 carries with one touchdown over his last three outings.
+- Michel has 302 rushing yards on 65 attempts (100.7 yards per carry) and one touchdown during his last three games.

 Michel's Los Angeles Teammates